- GDP (PPP):

 - FDI Inflow:

-Turkmenistan’s economic freedom score is 41.4, making its economy the 172nd freest in the 2015 Index.
-Its score has declined by 0.8 point since last year, with improvements in freedom from corruption, trade freedom, and the control of government spending outweighed by a combined decline in labor freedom, monetary freedom, and fiscal freedom.
-Turkmenistan is ranked 41st out of 42 countries in the Asia–Pacific region, and its overall score is significantly lower than the world and regional averages.
+Turkmenistan’s economic freedom score is 47.4, making its economy the 167th freest in the 2021 Index.
+Its overall score has increased by 0.9 point, primarily because of an improvement in property rights.
+Turkmenistan is ranked 37th among 40 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.

-The top individual income tax rate is 10 percent.
-The top corporate tax rate is 8 percent (other entities pay 20 percent under the petroleum law).
-Other taxes include a value-added tax and a property tax.
-The tax burden equals 15.6 percent of total domestic income.
+The individual income tax rate is a flat 10 percent, and the corporate tax rate is 20 percent.
+Other taxes include value-added and property taxes.
+The overall tax burden equals 15.6 percent of total domestic income.
 Government spending has amounted to 15.0 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.1 percent of GDP.
 Public debt is equivalent to 29.5 percent of GDP.

 The business climate has not improved under the current autocratic government, and state-owned industries have not been privatized.
 Agriculture accounts for about 8 percent of GDP but employs almost half of the workforce.
 The government ended free access to subsidized water, gas, and electricity in 2018.
 In 2020, because of lower revenues from hydrocarbons, it had difficulty supplying subsidized food to the country’s citizens.

 Turkmenistan has five preferential trade agreements in force.
 The trade-weighted average tariff rate is 2.9 percent, but nontariff barriers, exacerbated by heavy government involvement in various sectors, dampen trade flows.
 Foreign investment is limited to a few handpicked partners and is further undercut by a lack of transparency and an opaque regulatory framework.
 The underdeveloped financial sector continues to constrain the flow of financial resources.